Written on February 24, 2014 at 4:17 pm, by Lauren Berry

 When you’re in Prague, go to Vienna

 Pretend you’re royalty for a day when you venture to the stunning home of the Hapsburg Empire of the 18th century.
-Immerse yourself in the grandeur of Schönbrunn, the former summer residence of the imperial family, or Hofburg, the primary imperial palace, and discover gorgeous cathedrals such as St. Stephen’s and St. Charles.
+Vienna makes for an accessible day trip from Prague, and you can immerse yourself in the grandeur of Schönbrunn, the former summer residence of the imperial family, or Hofburg, the primary imperial palace, and discover gorgeous cathedrals such as St. Stephen’s and St. Charles.
 Bonus: If you’re there during the holidays, watch the entire city transform into a winter wonderland and shop for homemade gifts while drinking festive gluhwein at one of the many Christmas markets.

 Must-do: Hofburg, Schonbrunn, Belvedere Palace and Museum, St. Stephen’s Church, St. Charles’s Church